 Bike to the 108 Chortens atop Dochula Pass, discover the risque house art in Wangdue.

 After breakfast you will tackle the 14 mile climb to Dochula Pass.
 The views from the pass are magnificent, offering a panorama of the eastern Himalayas.
 Enjoy lunch at the pass before starting the 26 mile descent from the pass to Wangdue through the leafy temperate forests and semi-tropical zone with abundant orange trees, bananas and bamboos.
 Evening you will visit a local farmhouse located about 10 minutes from your hotel, offering you a closer look at the Kingdom's unique culture, which dictates simple hospitality extended to any and all guests, even to perfect strangers.
-Our hotel is in Wangdue tonight.
+Our hotel is in Punakha tonight.
 Cycling: 39 mi / 63 km, Terrain: alpine climb, Pass: Dochula (3100 m), Meals: B L D

 Cycle into the Black Mountains, overnight in Phobjikha Valley, explore the Gangtey Monastery.